footcricket05/SmartTechPark/README.md

 # Smart Campus Proposal to make Tech Park Smart

-# Electrical Energy Conservation
+## Electrical Energy Conservation

-## Problem Formulation:
+### Problem Statement
-A significant quantity of energy is consumed by educational blocks from our institution.
-The appliance runs on a set schedule in most of the blocks.
-As a result, the appliance remains switched ON whether the user needs it or not.
-This inefficient electrical energy management results in significant energy waste and high electricity bills.

-## Objectives:
+The educational blocks in our institution consume a significant amount of energy, which is often wasted due to inefficient management.
+Appliances in these blocks operate on a set schedule, leading to them being switched on even when not needed, resulting in high electricity bills.

+### Objectives
-1. Monitoring: Study of the environment in view of electrical energy consumption
+1. Monitoring: Conduct an analysis of the environment to understand electrical energy consumption patterns.

-2. Intelligence-enabled electrical energy automation system: Development of an IoT-driven building toward an energy-automated environment
+2. Intelligence-enabled electrical energy automation system: Develop an IoT-driven building towards an energy-automated environment.

-3. Electric energy consumption prediction: Including prediction capabilities in smart buildings, the electric energy consumption can be estimated for the near future.
+3. Electric energy consumption prediction: Implement prediction capabilities in smart buildings to estimate electric energy consumption for the near future.

-Thus, the required amount of energy can be generated and supplied as needed to meet the demands of the electric loads.
+These objectives aim to generate and supply the required amount of energy needed to meet the demands of the electric loads.

-## Technical Aspects:
+### Technical Aspects

 ![image](https://user-images.githubusercontent.com/93007427/231525078-42ea7ffe-fff3-4f75-8a91-a3afa020c653.png)

+The technical aspects involve implementing an IoT-driven electrical energy automation system that monitors and regulates energy consumption.
+The proposed system uses sensors to gather real-time data on energy consumption patterns and processes the information through machine learning algorithms to provide predictive insights into energy consumption.
+The system also includes automation controls to enable efficient energy use in educational blocks.